Every business, and I mean every business, needs to collect and use customer feedback.

 For a small business any one of these tools will work as a customer survey engine.
 They all have similar features and all do the critical tasks that are needed in a customer feedback survey.

-So, when you buy one of these services you are buying a lot of functionality – way more than you will ever need for a small business customer feedback survey.
+When you buy one of these services you are buying a lot of functionality – way more than you will ever need for a small business customer feedback survey.

 Below are a range of well known (in the survey industry) sites that can perform customer feedback surveys with a short summary on the price point.
 All of these tools will easily handle a customer survey.